TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 ```

-Now all the notifications in the app will be displayed at the middle of the screen (y-axis) because we have set the `notificationPosition` value for the `center`.
+Now all the notifications in the app will be displayed in the middle of the screen (y-axis) because we have set the `notificationPosition` value for the `center`.

 <br/>
 <br/>

-### Set position locally inside config object in the single notification instance:
+### Set the position locally inside config object in a single notification instance:

 ```jsx
 import React from 'react'